adrien-k/couloir/README.md

 ### On your **relay** machine (ex: a cheap VPS)

-1. Ensure port 80 - for cert validation - and 443  - for traffic - are open and accessible from Internet.
+1. Ensure **port 80**, for cert validation, and **port 443**, for relay traffic, are open and accessible from Internet.
-2. Define a domain and ensure the domain and its wildcard points to your relay.
+2. Configure your (sub)domain to point to your relay machine IP.
 For example:

 ```
 # VPS IP being 1.2.3.4: